This article appeared on the Vancouver Sun’s Website on December 20th, 2011 and was written by Tracy Sherlock.

 Resort spending diversified Kamloops’ economy, helping shield the city from the shock of closure of Weyerhaeuser’s Kamloops sawmill, shut down of Teck’s original Afton project and the Convergys call centre, to name a few of the biggest that would fall in the intervening years.

-While investment at New Afton and Highland Valley Copper dwarfs Nippon Cable’s investment, those companies are
+While investment at New Afton and Highland Valley Copper dwarfs Nippon Cable’s investment, those companies are Canadian.

 “The biggest reason (for investment) was the potential,” said Sun Peaks Corp. vice-president and general manager Darcy Alexander.